fer-osorio/NTRUencryption/README.md

    1. If ``NTRUkeyFile`` represents a public key, the object will be created just with encryption capabilities.
    2. If ``NTRUkeyFile`` represents a private key, the object will have encryption and decryption capabilities.

-## Binary files for ntru keys
+### Binary files for ntru keys

 As you can notice, constructor ``Encryption(const char* NTRUkeyFile)`` accept a string representing the name of a file.
-This file, reeding it in binary mode, must have a particular format in order to have the oportunity to succeed in the creation of ``Encryption`` object.
-This format is the one used in the member function ``void saveKeys(const char publicKeyName[] = NULL, const char privateKeyName[] = NULL) const;`` to save the criptographic keys.
+This file, when reeding in binary mode, must have a particular format in order to obtain the oportunity to succeed in the creation of the ``Encryption`` object.
+This format is the same used in the ``Encryption`` member function ``void saveKeys(const char publicKeyName[] = NULL, const char privateKeyName[] = NULL) const;`` to save the criptographic keys.
 Formats for the key files are: